Airport IT is the way forward

 Maurice Jenkins functions as the Principal Advisor to the Aviation Director on all matters related to information management and information technology.
 He has full strategic and tactical responsibility for the direction, planning, creation, and operation of the Aviation Department’s information technology infrastructure, telecommunications services, application support and end-user support services.
 Maurice’s strategic vision has successfully culminated in the integration of new technology in the opening of the new South and North Terminals at Miami International Airport.

-Airport development, Airside operations, Communication Technology, Information technology (IT), New technologies, Passenger experience & seamless travel, Regulation & Legislation, Revenues, Security, Terminal operations
+Aeronautical revenue, Airport development, Airside operations, Communication Technology, Information technology (IT), New technologies, Passenger experience and seamless travel, Regulation and Legislation, Security, Terminal operations